Richard P. McCormick: Career

 McCormick was chair of the Rutgers College history department from 1966 to 1969 and dean of Rutgers College from 1974 to 1977.
-In 1971 he chaired a committee on coeducation at Rutgers College (which had previously admitted men only) and in 1969 he chaired a special faculty committee to address issues raised by African-American students at Rutgers.
+In 1971, he chaired a committee on coeducation at Rutgers College (which had previously admitted men only) and in 1969 he chaired a special faculty committee to address issues raised by African-American students at Rutgers.

 McCormick retired from teaching in 1982.

 McCormick was instrumental in the establishment of several influential historical organizations, including the New Jersey Historical Commission, the New Jersey State Historical Records Advisory Board and the New Jersey Tercentenary Commission, and served as research adviser to Colonial Williamsburg, and as a member of the American Revolution Bicentennial Commission.

-His books The Second American Party System: Party Formations in the Jacksonian Era (1966) and Rutgers: A Bicentennial History (1966) received the biennial book prize from American Association for State and Local History in 1965 and 1968 respectively.
+His books The Second American Party System: Party Formations in the Jacksonian Era (1966) and Rutgers: A Bicentennial History (1966) received the biennial book prize from American Association for State and Local History in 1965 and 1968, respectively.
 In 2002, McCormick was recognized with the Award for Scholarly Distinction from the American Historical Association.

-A longtime resident of Piscataway, New Jersey, McCormick moved with his wife to Bridgewater Township, New Jersey, in the years before his death.
-McCormick died on January 16, 2006, at the age of 89 after an extended illness.
+A longtime resident of Piscataway, New Jersey, McCormick moved with his wife to Bridgewater Township, New Jersey, where he lived in his final years.

+Death

+McCormick died on January 16, 2006, in Bridgewater Township, New Jersey, at the age of 89 following an extended illness.
 He was the father of two children, Dorothy (b.
 1950), and Richard Levis McCormick (b.
-1947), who was the nineteenth President of Rutgers University.
-After Richard L. McCormick became a history professor at Rutgers in the mid-70's, the two McCormicks taught at least one history course together, American Political History.
+1947), who was the 19th president of Rutgers University.
+After Richard L. McCormick became a history professor at Rutgers in the mid-1970s, the two McCormicks taught at least one history course together on American political history.